irods/irods_docs/docs/system_overview/configuration.md

 }
 ```

-Any changes made to the `server_config.json` file of a running iRODS server will require a configuration reload in order for the change to take effect.
+Any changes made to the `server_config.json` file of a running iRODS server will require a configuration reload in order for them to take effect.
 This can be done by sending a `SIGHUP` to the main server process.
 Here is one way to do this:
 ```
 $ kill -HUP $(cat /var/run/irods/irods-server.pid)
 ```